seqan/seqan/manual/source/Tutorial/InputOutput/SamAndBamIO.rst

 The following program reads a file named ``example.sam`` and prints its contents back to the user on standard output.

+.. includefrags:: demos/tutorial/sam_and_bam_io/solution1.cpp

-.. includefrags:: demos/tutorial/sam_and_bam_io/example1.cpp
+.. includefrags:: demos/tutorial/sam_and_bam_io/solution1.cpp.stdout

 We instantiate a :dox:`BamFileIn` object for reading and a :dox:`BamFileOut` object for writing.
 First, we read the BAM header with :dox:`FormattedFileIn#readRecord` and we write it with :dox:`FormattedFileOut#writeRecord`.
-Then, we read each record from the input file and write it to the output file.
+Then, we read each record from the input file and print it back on standard ouput.
 The alignment records are read into :dox:`BamAlignmentRecord` objects, which we will focus on below.

 Assignment 1